presidential-innovation-fellows/worker-dol-gov/_concerns/union-tips.md

   - I was threatened or retaliated against
 detail: tip policy
 right: organizing-rights
-summary: "Our boss threatened to fire us after we complained about the tip policy"
+summary: "Our boss threatened to fire us for complaining about the tip policy"

 # Page content
 blurb: organizing